crazyhottommy/ChIP-seq-analysis/part1.2_convert_bam2_bigwig.md

 Because in real experiment, we fragment the genome into small fragments of ~200bp, and pull down the protein bound DNA with antibodies.
 However, we only sequence the first 36bp(50bp, or 100bp depending on your library).
 To recapitulate the real experiment, we need to extend it to the fragment size.

 That's what MACS buiding model is doing.
-MACS calculatea the length `d` that the reads need to be extended.
+MACS calculates the length `d` that the reads need to be extended.

 Two examples of extending reads:
 1. [HTSeq TSS plot](http://www-huber.embl.de/users/anders/HTSeq/doc/tss.html)